-The Target of Evaluation (TOE), the Sm@rtCafé® Expert 7.0 C4 described in the Security Target [6] and [7] is a contact based or USB smart card with a Java Card operating system (OS).
-The TOE is a multi-purpose Java Card platform where applets of different kinds can be installed.
-Pre- or post-issued applets are not part of the TOE.
-The Security Target [6] is the basis for this certification.
-It is based on the certified Protection Profile Java Card Protection Profile - Open Configuration, Version 3.0, May 2012, ANSSI-CC-PP-2010/03-M01 [8] (strict conformance).
-The Remote Method Invocation (RMIG) package and the External memory (EMG) package as defined in the Protection Profile as optional packages are not part of the TOE.
-The TOE was subject to a composite evaluation according AIS 36 [4].
+The Target of Evaluation (TOE), the Sm@rtCafé® Expert 7.0 EAL 6+ C1 is a dual-interface, contact based or a pure contactless smart card with a Java Card operating system (OS).
+The TOE is a multi-purpose Java Card platform where applets of different kind can be installed.
+Since a post-issuance installation of applets is possible, the TOE corresponds to an open configuration, as defined in [8].

-Since a post-issuance installation of applets is possible, the TOE corresponds to an open configuration, as defined in the Protection Profile [8].
-The platform is the Integrated Circuit (IC) M7893 B11 (certification ID BSI-DSZ-CC-0879-V3-2018) manufactured by Infineon ([16] to [18]).
-The TOE comprises the underlying hardware IC, the operating system including the G+D crypto library and according TOE guidance documents.
 Depending on the installed applets, the entire product (consisting of the TOE plus applets) can be used as a government card (like an ID card or a passport), a payment card, a signature card and for other purposes.